Getting Social with Students

 We will go hands-on with real lessons being used in classrooms right now as we discuss how Google Apps changes the learning environment.
 From science notebooks, to collaborative notes and classroom newspapers we’ll get our hands dirty with what these powerful tools have to offer.
 Participants will need a Google Account.

-(Jeff is Google Apps Certified)
+(Jeff is a Google Certified Trainer)

 Starting your Online Personal Learning Network